To improve your experience Update your browser. Your browser is not supported.

 Learn More

-Alta Kid's Day
+Alta Kids' Day

-Alta Kids Day Kids can explore hands-on activity booths hosted by partner organizations—each one designed to teach about Alta’s unique environment, native wildlife and ongoing conservation efforts.
+Alta Kids Day Join the Alta Environmental Center and local nonprofits for a fun, family-friendly day in the mountains!
+Kids can explore hands-on activity booths hosted by partner organizations—each one designed to teach about Alta’s unique environment, native wildlife and ongoing conservation efforts.
 It’s a great way to learn, play and connect with nature at Alta.
 Registration Required >

-Friday, August 8 | 10am–2pm
+Friday, August 8th | 10am–2pm

 Learn More